shubhamkjha369/financial_analytics_projects/healthcare_premium_prediction/Notebooks/README.md

 Main notebooks are hence - rest_with_gr, young_with_gr
 - rest_with_gr is for all individuals who are not young
-- young_with_ge is for all young indiciduals
+- young_with_gr is for all young indiciduals
 - here - gr: stands for genetic risk